Looking for inexpensive things to do in Hong Kong?

 - Lamma island

 For beaches, hiking, and waterfalls.

-What are the best inexpensive things to do with kids in Hong Kong?
+What are the best inexpensive things to do in Hong Kong with kids?

 - Rooftop Playground at Elements Mall.
 The playground at Elements Mall is massive, and there’s something for kids of all ages.
 Easy to get to, and with plenty of restaurants nearby, we like to stop off for a snack or dinner on our way home.